Today I get to introduce you to Jen MacKinnon Practical by Default Creator and homeschool mama of two.

 I love using online curricula and planners, along with the library and Amazon and I “pull” from tons of resources to create a program that works for each of my children and meets their needs.

 Since I use Facebook Groups for research and reviews on blogs and Amazon to help me make my choices.

 What would you say are your favourite top five resources?

 1. Coffee.
-No I am not kidding.
+No, I am not kidding.
 Coffee is my comfort food and is a pause for me when things get stressful.
-When I want to connect with my teens, food and drinks are a must.
-We meet at the table with food and a favourite snack to talk.
+When I want to connect with my teens, food, and drinks are a must.
+We meet at the table with food and a favourite snack to talk about.

 2. Planners.
 Because I have so many moving parts I must keep track of all the things.
 A planner is a must for me and right now I use a combination of an offline paper planner and an online planner.
 This seems to change each season of my life to reflect my needs at the time.
 My system for setting it up does not.

 3. Internet.
-I use the internet daily as part of our online programs, allowing us to research, to connect with other moms, work and more.
+I use the internet daily as part of our online programs, allowing us to research, connect with other moms, work, and more.

 4. The library.
 Our library hosts so many great activities and a variety of ages and times.
 Perfect for the busy mom.
-Its a great way for the kids to learn and make friends.
+It’s a great way for the kids to learn and make friends.
 And of course books.
-Books can help us not only learn so much about the world around us but allow you to learn about any topic you want.
+Books can help us not only learn so much about the world around us but allow us to learn about any topic we want.